corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/getting-started/utxo-advanced-ledger-extensions.md

 ## Designing a Chainable State

-A chainable state can be implemented by implementing the `ChainableState<T>` interface, for example:
+A chainable state can be implemented by implementing the `ChainableState<T>` interface; for example:

 ```kotlin